Unknown-Cyber-Inc/ida/README.md

 - Ubuntu 22.04.2 LTS

 ## Prerequisites
-There are few prerequisites, the `requirements.txt` is addressed in the next section.

-- DEVELOPERS: it is recommended to use a python virtual environment.
+- DEVELOPERS: it is recommended to use a python virtual environment and install requirements on that instead.
+[Setting this up with IDA requires some configuration](#development-setup).
 - Install IDApro — This should automatically include IDAPython (python API for IDA, which we rely on).
-[Setting this up with IDA requires a little configuration](#development-setup).
 - Install python requirements.
-(Developers, do this in your virtual environment if you chose to use one).
+(Developers, do this in your virtual environment if you chose to use one). <a name="python-requirements"></a>
     * Open terminal and navigate to the MAGIC folder
     * Run `pip install -r requirements.txt`
     * If this doesn't work, replace `pip` with `pip3`